-You’ve seen bath bombs, you’ve bought a bath bomb, you know you put it in the bathtub and it should fizz, perhaps color the water and give a great smell but how do you use a bath bomb?
+You’ve seen bath bombs, you’ve bought your favorite bath bomb, you know you put it in the bathtub and it should fizz, perhaps color the water and give a great smell but how do you use a relaxing bath bomb?

 The best way to use a bath bomb is to run your bathtub and place the bath bomb in the water after it is filled.
-The bath bomb will take 3-6 minutes to dissolve depending on the size.
-This is the point when you should enter the water once the bubbles, scents and fizz have been released.
+The bath bomb will take 3-6 minutes to dissolve in the warm water.
+This is the point when you should enter the water once the bubbles, scents, salts and fizz have been released.

-Looks pretty simple huh? – Well, read on, for dozens more ways to use a bath bomb and answers to many of the Bath Bomb Use questions I see every day.
+Looks pretty simple huh? – Well, read on, for dozens of ways to use a bath bomb in baths and answers to many of the Bath Bomb Use questions I see every day.

 Bath Bomb Directions

-- Run the water into your bathtub to the ideal temperature (92f)
+- Run the water into your bathtub to a comfortable bath temperature (92f)

 - Place your bath bomb in the water